-When redistributing a .NET application using the MOSEK Fusion API for .NET 10.1.28, the following shared libraries from the MOSEK bin folder are required:
+When redistributing a Java application using the MOSEK Fusion API for Java 10.1.28, the following shared libraries from the MOSEK bin folder are required:

-- Linux: libmosek64, libmosekxx, libtbb,

-- Windows: mosek64, mosekxx, tbb, svml\dispmd,

-- OSX: libmosek64, libmosekxx, libtbb,

-and the .NET library mosekdotnet.dll.

-If the NuGet package is used then all the dependencies are included.
+- Linux : libmosek64, libmosekxx, libmosekjava, libtbb, - Windows: mosek64, mosekxx, mosekjava, tbb, svml_dispmd, - OSX: libmosek64, libmosekxx, libmosekjava, libtbb, and the JAR file mosek.jar.
+By default the Java interface will look for the binaries in the same directory as the .jar file, so they should be placed in the same directory when redistributing.
+They can also be pre-loaded with loadLibrary.